Francine Lacqua: Career

 Economic Forum meetings (including their annual meeting in Davos, Switzerland).
 During this time she also carried out in depth interviews with Mark Mobius, George Soros, Christine Lagarde, Warren Buffett, and Jean-Claude Trichet.

 In 2004 she was one of the last foreign journalists to interview the then Lebanese Prime Minister, Rafic Hariri.
 He was assassinated in the same spot where the interview took place a year later.

 In 2008, she increasingly appeared as a news-anchor and, in 2010 began to present On the Move with Francine Lacqua until 2014, which was broadcast, to Europe, Asia and the United States.
 In 2011 she conceived a new interview-show called Eye to Eye which involved her interviewing a well-known personality in a pod in the London Eye.
 She interviewed, amongst others, Sir Philip Green, Margherita Missoni, Paul Smith, Christian Louboutin, Bianca Jagger and Sir Martin Sorrell.

 In 2012, she presented City Central with Guy Johnson.
 Both anchors moved to The Pulse in 2013.
 Following Eye to Eye, Lacqua also hosted Leader's Lunch in 2013, which was replaced by Leaders with Lacqua shortly afterwards.

 On 5 October 2015 Lacqua became co-anchor of Bloomberg Surveillance in London alongside Tom Keene in New York.

+From 2023, Lacqua began hosting her weekday namesake show The Pulse with Francine Lacqua from London.